Table of Contents

 • Effort: easy

 mitmproxy is an interception proxy tool that allows developers and security testers to inspect, modify, and record HTTP and HTTPS traffic between a client (such as a web browser) and a server.
-You can use the mitmdump utility to start an reverse SSL proxy between your client and your Sisk application.
+You can use the mitmdump utility to start a reverse SSL proxy between your client and your Sisk application.

-1. Firstly, install the mitmprxy in your machine.
+1. Firstly, install mitmproxy on your machine.

 mitmdump --mode reverse:http://localhost:8000/ -p 8001

 And you're ready to go!
-You can already your application through https://localhost:8001/.
+You can already access your application through https://localhost:8001/.
 Your application does not need to be running for you to start mitmdump.

 Through Sisk.SslProxy package